chiawase/chi-11ty/content/now.md

 - [Ghost of Yotei](https://www.playstation.com/en-us/games/ghost-of-yotei/) — going through it again because of **New Game+** 😄
 - [Marvel’s Spider-Man: Miles Morales](https://www.playstation.com/en-ph/games/marvels-spider-man-miles-morales/) — continuing where I left off
 - [Hades 2](https://store.steampowered.com/app/1145350/Hades_II/) — still ongoing!
 Got to the True Ending already though 😁
+- [Umamusume: Pretty Derby](https://umamusume.com/) — I am back from time to time, but I’m not playing as daily as I used to

 ### What I’m reading